Financial-Times/dotcom-page-kit/packages/anvil-middleware-ft-app-context/readme.md

 An optional object containing [`TAppContext`] properties.
 This can be used to override any of the properties automatically inferred from the running application.

-### environment

-An optional string that represents the app environment.
-It defaults to `process.env.NODE_ENV`

 [`TAppContext`]: ../anvil-ft-app-context/readme.md#tappcontext